j3lte/deno-kv-hackathon/README.md

 ## Description

-> This project was created for the [Deno Deploy Hackathon](https://deno.com/blog/deno-kv-hackathon) that ran between June 12 and June 15th 2023.
+> This project was created for the [Deno KV Hackathon](https://deno.com/blog/deno-kv-hackathon) that ran between June 12 and June 15th 2023.

 - Share secrets with anyone, using a simple textbox and a password.
 - Secrets stored as encrypted data, so they are safe from prying eyes.